 Banks and climate change

-In contrast, the opportunity for banks is substantial.
-Some $12 trillion of investment is needed by 2030 in renewable power generation alone to limit global warming to 2ºC.
+In contrast, the opportunity for banks is substantial: By 2030, some $12 trillion of investment is needed in renewable power generation alone to limit global warming to 2ºC.
 Green bond issuance is predicted to reach $250 billion in 2018, according to Moody’s.
-Banks that finance the transition to a low carbon economy stand to benefit across all business functions.
+Banks that finance the transition to a low-carbon economy stand to benefit across all business functions.

 Outline of the study

 Our 2017 analysis, led by BCAM in collaboration with nonprofit ShareAction and other partners, looked at three key areas of climate-related disclosure by banks: